cocoh-23/CL0Finder/README.md

 [200] - The response code for /trending?spoken_language_code=cr is 422 and after CL0 is 404 for method PUT
 ```

-* [200] Means that the first normal request to the url, generated a 200 OK response.
+* [200] Means that the first normal request to the url (issued by FindCL0CandidateURLs.py), generated a 200 OK response.
 * 422 means that the response code to the smuggled request was 422 Unprocesable Entity
 * 404 means that the follow up request generated a 404 Not Found response code